tutorcruncher/tc-api-docs/pages/roles_versioning/roles_versioning.md

-## Zapier is now functional with Version 2 of the Roles API.
-To use them both together you will need to use the TutorCruncher (3.0.0) in zapier

 ### Zapier changes
 Mostly things should be just about the same, some IDs may look different inside Zapier but the data should be the same.
 This should appear as IDs being required to Update a Role and the Role layer in requests and responses being removed.